fossabot/xenocosm/docs/src/main/tut/docs/pseudoglot/index.md

 ## Transcribe the phonology

-Now with all the bookkeeping out of the way, lets see what we got.
+Now with all the bookkeeping out of the way, lets see what we have.
 First, we'll generate an alphabet (of sorts), which simply transcribes each `Phone` in our `Prosody` using the above `Transcription`.
 Since our `USEnglish` transcription doesn't provide a mapping for every possible vowel and consonant, the